SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/create-follow-up.md

 * Optionally, select a company or contact the follow-up pertains to.
 If you want to invite them and others to your meeting, click **Invite**.

   * [Add attendees][5].
-  * Optionally, add a location.
+  * Optionally, add a location or address.
-  * Optionally, add (more) rooms, resource, and/or locations.
+  * Optionally, add meeting rooms, locations, or resources.

     ![Extended follow-up dialog -screenshot][img8]